seamapi/docs/docs/core-concepts/devices.md

 # Managed vs Unmanaged

-To provide more flexibility around device management and billing, Seam provides the ability to mark devices as managed or unmanaged.
+To increase billing flexibility, Seam provides the ability to mark devices as managed or unmanaged.

-Managed devices can be fully controlled through the Seam API and are billed to your Seam account.
+Managed devices can be fully controlled through the Seam API and are billed to your Seam account as a regular device.

-On the other hand, unmanaged device have a limited set of visible properties, a subset of supported events, and may not be controlled through the Seam API.
+On the other hand, unmanaged device may not be controlled through the Seam API and are thus not billed.

 Seam makes it possible to toggle a device back and forth between managed and unmanaged state.
-However, when a managed device is converted to unmanaged, device resources managed by Seam (e.g. Access Codes) are converted to unmanaged or deleted, and their lifecycle is no longer managed by Seam.
+This will pause billing for the device.
+However, when a managed device is converted to unmanaged, the device resources managed by Seam (e.g. Access Codes) will also be unmanaged, and their lifecycle will no longer be monitored by Seam.

 ### Convert Managed Device to Unmanaged
 Converting a managed device to unamanged can be via the update device function.
 Note that converting a device to unmanaged removes it from the list of devices that can get queried through get or list functions.
+Use the unmanaged device APIs instead.

 <!-- CODE INJECT START
 Get a device and convert it to an unmanaged device, then use the unmanaged device get call to retrieve it